ghansen56/Solid-works-/README.md

 These are my files from my first solidworks assignments:

-Caster wheel, it's an angled wheeled.
+Caster wheel, it's an angled wheel that can roll around :D